SANGO-Kenya’s Programs Improve Food and Nutrition Security for Women Smallholder Farmers and their Families in Rural Kenya

 SANGO-Kenya collects data in order to accurately measure and evaluate our programs.
 Data collection includes:

-SANGO-Kenya implemented a pilot from January – August, 2020.
-Working with our advisors and consultants from the Ministries of Health and Agriculture, along with other community members and leaders, we identified 21 members of a women’s group (19 women and two men) to participate.
-Training sessions were concentrated in the first month, with some additional training during planting and harvest.
+SANGO-Kenya conducted a pilot program from January to August 2020.
+In collaboration with our advisors and consultants from the Ministries of Health and Agriculture, as well as other community members and leaders, we identified 21 members of a women’s group (comprising 19 women and two men) to participate in the program.
+Training sessions were primarily focused on the first month, with some additional training provided during the planting and harvest seasons.

 Some initial findings from data analysis include:

-• SANGO-Kenya farmers felt their crop yields were greater than their neighbors’.
+- Farmers in Kenya felt their crop yields were higher than those of their neighbors.